Air Source Heat Pumps at Bassetts Northern Ireland

-An Air Source Heat Pump is a green alternative to gas and oil boilers, air-source heat pumps absorb heat from the outside air to heat your home and hot water.
-They can still extract heat even when air temperatures are as low as -15°C!
+Air Source Heat Pumps absorb heat from the outside air to heat your home and hot water.
+They are a greener, cleaner alternative to gas and oil, and can extract heat from air temperatures as low as -15°C!

-Air Source Heat Pumps are a popular renewable solution for homeowners looking to reduce rising fuel bills.
-When designing your dream home, it is important to incorporate a heating system that fits your lifestyle.
-Studies have shown an Air Source Heat Pump and underfloor heating work excellently together in order to achieve a comfortable, environmentally-friendly warmth in your dream home.
+Self-builders everywhere are falling in love with Air Source Heat Pumps.
+Your dream home deserves a heating system that fits your lifestyle.
+Studies have shown that Air Source Heat Pump and underfloor heating work excellently together in order to achieve cost-effective, environmentally-friendly and cosy warmth day after day.

 HOW DO AIR SOURCE HEAT PUMPS PRODUCE HEAT?